flowingis/terraform-tfe-workspace/README.md

 - Variables
 - Variable Set assignments

+> **Warning**
+>
-:warning: For Notifications configuration, only "webhook", "slack" and "microsoft-teams" types are supported at the moment
+> For Notifications configuration, only "webhook", "slack" and "microsoft-teams" types are supported at the moment

 ## Usage